Litigation by unfair surprise is out, at least for US patent PTAB cases — for European patent oppositions, not so much.

 So in “Alice”, SCOTUS told us that “abstract ideas” are patent ineligible, and also told us that “In any event, we need not labor to delimit the precise contours of the “abstract ideas” category in this case.
 It is enough to recognize that there is no meaningful distinction between the concept of risk hedging in Bilski and the concept of intermediated settlement at issue here.
 Both are squarely within the realm of “abstract ideas” as we have used that term.”

-Pushing the limits of copyright law: A recent copyright court case: Oracle America, Inc. v.
-Google Inc. is showing that at times, the difference between patents and copyrights is not as distinct as you might think or like.
-You can see the court decision here:
+Pushing the limits of copyright law: A 2014 era copyright court case: Oracle America, Inc. v.
+Google Inc. involving Java API, is showing that at times, the difference between patents and copyrights is not as distinct as you might think or like.
+You can see the original 2014 court decision here: